West Entrance Improvements

-Improvements are being made to the west entrance to town on Norquay Road to calm traffic speeds and create a safer area for pedestrians.
+Improvements are being made to the west entrance to town on Norquay Road to calm traffic speeds and create a safer area for pedestrians, while maintaining traffic flow.

-Due to its popularity, vehicles had been regularly parking along the shoulder, or in The Fenlands Recreation Centre parking lot with pedestrians crossing the busy roadway to photograph the sign.
+Due to its popularity, vehicles had been parking along the shoulder, or parking in The Fenlands Recreation Centre parking lot, resulting in pedestrians crossing the busy roadway to photograph the sign.

-As part of the townsite entrance improvement project, the Town of Banff implemented a number of safety measures and aesthetic improvements:
+As part of the 2019 entrance improvement project, the Town of Banff implemented a number of safety measures and aesthetic improvements:

 - The speed limit has been reduced to 30km/h